physician suicide causes

 Prevention of suicide in doctors requires a range of strategies, including improved management of psychiatric disorder, measures to reduce occupational stress and restriction of access to means of suicide when doctors are depressed.

-Stehman et al. propose that system-based approaches are likely to be more successful in combating suicidal behavior and ideation.
-Such system-based causes include limitations of the electronic health record, long work hours and substantial financial debts within a highly litigious culture.
+System-based approaches are likely to be more successful in combating suicidal behavior and ideation.
+Such system-based causes include addressing the burdens of the electronic health record, long work hours and substantial financial debts within our highly litigious culture.
+Tort reform.
+Legal protections for mentally ill physicians, state licensing, and hospital credentialing paperwork not asking inappropriate questions.

 If we break a leg, there is no way we would avoid seeing an orthopedic surgeon and try and fix it ourselves.
 Why do so many of us refuse to get help from the right professionals?